-After a bitterly cold winter, spring is finally here.
-If the warm weather and budding trees have you ready to explore outside, here is a list of several area hikes that really shine during the spring.
+After what felt like an extra long and cold winter, spring is finally here.
+If the warm weather and budding trees have you ready to explore outside, here is a list of 10 great St. Louis area hikes that really shine during the spring.
+While most of the flowers are just starting to pop out, in the next couple of weeks these trails will be awash in color.

 St. Francois is a lovely Missouri State Park with several hiking trails.
 The Mooner’s Hollow Trail is a great choice due to its cascading waterfall.
 However, the Swimming Deer Trail is the real star in April.
 The trail runs past endless carpets of bluebell flowers.
 It’s a stunning display that we make a point to visit every year.
-Check the park’s facebook page to keep up to date on the bluebells blooming progress.
+Check the park’s facebook page to keep up to date on the bluebells blooming progress which typically peak early to mid-April.

 Shawn Nature Reserve offers 14 miles of trails through a diversity of habitats.
 A beautiful place to explore or hike, the flowers are especially colorful in spring.
 Thousands of daffodils can be found blooming near Pinetrum Lake.
-Take a hike from the Martz Trail House down to the Meramec River floodplain to see bluebells spread all around.
+Take a hike from the Martz Trail House down to the Meramec River floodplain to see bluebells spread all around in April.

-Online timed tickets are required.
+Online tickets can be purchased in advance.
 Admission is $5 for adults and free for children 12 and under.

 Valley View Glades is a great spot for seeing a huge variety of native wildflowers in spring and summer.
 A 2.8 mile loop trail travels in and out of open glades.
 Spring rains mean several wet weather waterfalls along a scenic creek.
 Come during different seasons to see all the various plant varieties in bloom.

 You will be too focused on the flowers to count just how many steps really are on Washington State Park’s 1,000 Steps Trail.
 The striking blooms along this trail pop up along the river bottom as well as all along the steps themselves.
-This is a great one for some of the more colorful varieties of wildflowers.
+This is a great one for some of the more colorful varieties of wildflowers with peak bloom in early to mid-April.
 Don’t miss hiking or driving to the scenic overlook for a great view of the area.

 If you are looking for a paved trail option, try the Rock Hollow Trail in Wildwood.
 This 2.3 mile trail has a long hill, but is flat and wide as it follows an old road bed.
 Kids will enjoy counting the dozen bridges along the route.
 Trickling waterfalls and a sea of bluebells can be found along the trail in spring.
 Combine Rock Hollow with the Al Foster Trail for an easy and longer walk.